hgoldstein95/hgoldstein95.github.io/README.md

 ### Specifications

 The site is written in HTML and is styled with Sass.
-It is based on the Materialize CSS framework, that follows the Google Material Design specification.
+It is based on the Materialize CSS framework, that follows Google's Material Design specification.
 All source code as well as compiled CSS files are viewable in this repository.